ALREstevam/blockchain/README.md

 # Blockchain

 This repository contains some studies in blockchain that i created based on a Udemy course.
-It's a **toy example** of how a real blockchain would work.
+It's a **toy example** of how a blockchain would work.

-# Main differences from what is shown in the course
+I decided to change some points from what is shown in the course:

 This project :
 * Uses `yarn` instead of `npm`
-* Uses the babel transpiler
+* Uses the babel transpiler, so I can use the latest JavasScript version.
-* Applies digital signature to do transactions
+* Applies digital signature to do transactions (the course didn't addressed this point :( so anyone could send a transaction from anyone else to themselves)
-* Has no UI
+* Has no UI (the course just gave the UI ready to use, not explaining how is it done, due to incompatibilities I decided to not implement an UI just now)

 # Setup